GTOliver/beep/README.md

 ### Beep Macros

-To use beeps, link against the `beep::beep` and include the `beep.h` header.
+To use the beep macros, include the `beep.h` header and link against the `beep::beep` target.
+The CMake option `-DBEEP=ON` must be provided to enable the beeps.

-This defines several macros which can be turned off at compile-time using the CMake option `-DBEEP=OFF`.

 Use the `BEEP()` macro throughout your code whenever you want to emit an audible beep.